-Nehemiah was one of the most exemplary leaders in the Old Testament.
-What lessons can we learn from this man of wisdom, courage and devotion to God?
+The book of Nehemiah tells of one of the most exemplary leaders in the Bible.
+What lessons can we learn from Nehemiah’s wisdom, courage and devotion to God?

 The name Nehemiah means “comforted of Yah” (International Standard Bible Encyclopaedia) or God comforts.

 God placed Nehemiah in that important position, serving the most powerful ruler in the world at that time, in order to accomplish His will and purpose.
-The king’s trust and confidence in Nehemiah was an important factor in his appointment to be governor in Jerusalem.
+The king’s trust and confidence in Nehemiah was an important factor in his appointing Nehemiah to be governor in Jerusalem.

 Around 446/445 B.C.
-Nehemiah’s brother Hanani (Nehemiah 1:2-3; 7:2) brought disturbing news about the lamentable conditions of the Jewish people who years earlier had been allowed to return to Jerusalem.
+Nehemiah’s brother Hanani (Nehemiah 1:2-3; 7:2) brought disturbing news about the lamentable conditions of the Jewish people who had been allowed to return to Jerusalem starting about 90 years earlier.

-Greatly distressed, Nehemiah sought God’s will through fasting and prayer to determine what steps he should take to help rectify the deplorable conditions of his countrymen.
+Greatly distressed by the report, Nehemiah sought God’s will through fasting and prayer to determine what steps he should take to help rectify the deplorable conditions of his countrymen.
 His prayer is an example of humility and genuine faith in the mercy and power of God to intervene on his behalf (1:3-11).

 Nehemiah realized the urgency of the situation and prayerfully requested, “Give your servant success today by granting him favor in the presence of this man” (1:11, New International Version).
 However, it was four months before he was presented with an opportunity to make his request to the king (2:1).
 Even while he was talking with the king, he silently prayed for favor (2:4)!